sgmurphy/wordpress-plugins/gallery-custom-links/readme.txt

 == Changelog ==

+= 2.2.0 (2024/06/03) =
+* Add: Updated to the latest libs.
+* Info: If you like the plugin, your reviews are welcome [here](https://wordpress.org/support/plugin/gallery-custom-links/reviews/?rate=5#new-post).
+Thank you :)

 = 2.1.9 (2024/04/06) =
 * Add: Javascript method to rewrite the links.
 It is the fastest method, but the links won't be hardcoded.
 Only the visitor will experience the links.
-* Info: If you like the plugin, your reviews are welcome [here](https://wordpress.org/support/plugin/gallery-custom-links/reviews/?rate=5#new-post).
-Thank you :)

 = 2.1.8 (2023/10/23) =
 * Fix: Addressed and prevented timeouts caused by infinite loops associated with ob levels.